under construction

 An add-on counter system for an analog broadcast Rx.

 An example of a non-standard universal counter system (Digital readout) with cheap standard components for an old but perfect working analog receiver.
 In my case build-in in a Sony Rx.
 Fast six digit readout on FM, 3 to 5 digit on long-, medium- and shortwave, all with 1 kHz resolution, 64 msec refresh.
 So fast readout that follows the tuning!!
 Pre-load for IF substraction, two different IF's possible, with two substraction schemes ( FM / AM ).
-Something else than 455 kHz ( 468 f.i.) no problem.
+Something else than 455 kHz (468 f.i.) no problem.
 Ripple blanking on 3 MSB bits.
 Circuit tricks to buffer and amplify existing local oscillators and feed them with RG174 to the counter.
-NO SCANNING display readout, that's asking for trouble ( beeps and whistles).
-Sandwich construction with three tiny boards ( wire wrap experiment cards - NO CAD layout) Total enclosed in PCB-clad, size 1,5 times a 10/ 1.44 floppybox .
-EVERY LED display bit has its own feed-through capacitor (placed even after the current limiting-R).
+NO SCANNING display readout, that's asking for trouble (beeps and whistles).
+Sandwich construction with three tiny boards (wire wrap experiment cards - NO CAD layout) Total enclosed in a PCB-clad box, size 1,5 times a 10/ 1.44 floppybox.
+EVERY LED display bit (-wire) has its own feed-through capacitor (placed even after the current limiting-R).
 Brightness setting with diode voltage drops.
-NO expensive divide by-10 pre-scale, whole counter system works with 1/64th principle.
-NO expensive all-in-one chip with scanning ( beeps and whistles) readout (and with only 4 digits)
+NO expensive divide by-10 pre-scale, whole counter system works with 1/64th sec. timing principle.
+NO expensive all-in-one chip with scanning (beeps and whistles) readout (and with only limited 4 digits)

 The set with all the sketch drawings in one PDF